SuperJoshua/motorcycle-endorsements/README.md

 This is a project that occurred to me, while looking up information on titling my bike, before moving to Florida, as being a fun way to apply what I'd been learning.
 What sparked it was a curious entry on the motorcycle endorsements table that I've mentioned below, in the Notes.

-To make the project statistically more interesting, I've also added population information for the counties, state of Florida, and the USA. ...
-I didn't actually end up using the national population for anything, though.

 ## Considerations

 All of the temporal data is in years, regardless of anything more specific.
 This, naturally, makes the visualization fuzzy, at best.
 This is especially true with the population data, since a census isn't taken every year, and it is already being interpolated.
 This is all done for simplicity, to put everything on a common, unreliable footing.